The information on this page primarily applies to customers with crashes that occurred before May 1, 2021.

-If your injury meets the definition of a minor injury, this will only impact the general damages portion of your claim settlement.
-General damages is the term for payments received to compensate you for such things as pain and suffering and the inability to perform certain activities.
+If your injury meets the definition of a minor injury, this will only impact the General damages portion of your claim settlement.
+General damages is the term for compensation that may cover pain and suffering and the inability to perform certain activities.

 What is a minor injury?